henningte/ir/README.md

 Supported file formats for import currently are:

 1.  .csv files with indiidual spectra.
-2. Thermo Galactics .spc files with individual spectra.
+2. Thermo Galactic's .spc files with individual spectra.

 Provided functions for preprocessing and general handling are:

 1.  baseline correction with:
-    -   a polynomial
+    -   a polynomial baseline
-    -   a convex hull procedure.
+    -   a convex hull baseline.
 2.  binning.
 3.  clipping.
 4.  interpolating (resampling, linearly).
 5.  replacing selected parts of a spectrum by a straight line.
 6.  averaging spectra within specified groups.
-7.  normalise spectra:
+7.  normalising spectra:
     -   to the maximum intensity
     -   to the intensity at a specific x value
     -   so that all itensity values sum to 1.